 - Deciding upon the persistent layer needs considerable thought as we talk about scale and loosely coupled systems.
 A common database for the entire application can cause a single point of failure, at the same time having independent databases for each service can cause an eventual inconsistency.
 The followings are techniques used to design the data layer.

 - Event sourcing

 - There are several other complications in microservices architecture such as deciding upon the inter-service communications, service discovery, security, and resilience, distributed tracing, and log management.

 4.8.
 Development complexity (Cons)

 Most of the development tools like IDEs, Test tools are designed for Monolithic architecture.
 Even the best tool does not provide much support for developing distributed systems.
-The organizations need proper workflow, tools, and development skills in order make the microservices system successful.
+Organizations need proper workflow, tools, and develop skills in order to make the microservices system successful.

 - Developers need to implement the inter-service communication mechanism.

 - A partial or complete failure of any service should not cause the entire system to crash.